peregrine-cms/peregrine-k8s-explore/README.md

 $ cp extra/peregrine-pv-kubeadm.yaml peregrine/templates
 ```

-3. Edit `peregrine/templates/peregrine-pv-kubeadm.yaml` and replace the hostname with the name of the
+3. Edit `peregrine/templates/peregrine-pv-kubeadm.yaml` and replace _yourworkerhostname_ with the hostname of the
-worker where you created the mount point.
+worker where you created the directory for the PersistentVolume.

 ### Helm